bane-labs/docs/governance/governance-in-neo-x.md

 * Hardware Requirements: The applicant’s infrastructure must meet the specified [hardware requirements](broken-reference) for Neo X nodes.
 This includes ensuring compliance with machine maintenance standards and the establishment of a robust technical setup.
 * Institutional Recognition: The applicant should represent an established organization or institution recognized within the market ecosystem.

-Suitable applicants can proceed with the registration process by staking 20000 GAS (TestNet) or 1000 GAS (MainNet)  through the Neo X governance interface.
+Suitable applicants can proceed with the registration process by staking 20000 GAS (Testnet) or 1000 GAS (Mainnet)  through the Neo X governance interface.
 This deposit serves as a commitment to participation in the governance process.

 Upon a normal node exit, the staked GAS tokens will be refunded to the applicant.
 A tentative locking period of approximately 120,960 blocks is enforced to ensure the stability of the governance ecosystem.